Join us in Rocket City!

 Topic: Inspiring the Mars Generation

 It’s been 50 years since we landed on the moon.
 What will it take for this generation to put boot prints on Mars?

 Saturday, October 27

-Request for Proposals (Submission deadline is August 31, 2018)
+Request for Proposals (Submission deadline has been moved to September 21, 2018)

 Topic: Alabama and the King of Chestnut Hill